 Museum of Early Trades and Crafts (Madison)

-METC aims to enhance the understanding of our country’s past with programs, collections, exhibitions, and demonstrations.
-Don’t miss the free Downtown Concert Series, Family Fun Days, and various exhibit lectures.
+METC aims to enhance the understanding of our country’s past with programs, collections, exhibitions and demonstrations.
+Don’t miss the free Downtown Concert Series and check out the various summer camps for the kids.

 National Museum of Mathematics (New York)

 Admission: $17, $14/ages 12 and under, free/ages 2 and under